ptarmiganlabs/qs-jwt-docs/docs/index.md

 qs-jwt nicely complements the more operationally focused open source tools in the [Butler family](https://github.com/ptarmiganlabs).
 Those tools focus on things such as real-time monitoring of client-managed Qlik Sense environments, flexible and powerful alerts/notifications when reloads fail, automatically creating sheet thumbnails and much more.

+## Open Source

+qs-jwt is open source software released under the MIT License.
+You can find the source code on [GitHub](https://github.com/ptarmiganlabs/qs-jwt).

 ## Sponsored by Ptarmigan Labs

 qs-jwt is sponsored by Ptarmigan Labs, a Swedish consulting company specialising in advanced Qlik Sense development.
 More info at [ptarmiganlabs.com](https://ptarmiganlabs.com) where you can also [sign up for the newsletter](https://ptarmiganlabs.com/#/portal/signup) that will give all Qlik related updates straight to your inbox.